Files / Japan

 Key Chapter Title List

-1. Opening Plenary: The Indo-Pacific and Beyond – The U.S.-Japan Alliance for Global Peace and Prosperity
+1. Opening Plenary Session: Indo-Pacific and Beyond – The U.S.-Japan Alliance for Global Peace and Prosperity

 2. Breakout Session: Turbulence and Opportunity – U.S.-Japan Investment in a New Global Era

-3. Breakout Session: From Island Roots to Global Reach – The Legacy of Family Enterprises
+3. Breakout Session: From Island Roots to Global Reach – The Succession of Family Businesses

-4. Breakout Session: Enduring Strength – Shared Leadership in a Dynamic U.S.-Japan Alliance
+4. Breakout Session: The Power of Endurance – Shared Leadership in a Dynamic U.S.-Japan Alliance

-5. Luncheon Plenary: From Insight to Impact – Leadership at the Intersection of Technology and Change
+5. Luncheon Plenary Session: From Insight to Impact – Leadership at the Intersection of Technology and Change

-6. Breakout Session: Powering the Future – U.S.-Japan Accelerating Climate Solutions
+6. Breakout Session: Empowering the Future – U.S.-Japan Accelerating Climate Solutions

 7. Breakout Session: Leadership Without Borders – Uniting for Innovation and Opportunity